-The RT8122 is a dual-channel voltage mode synchronous Buck controller with integrated MOSFET drivers and two LDOs.
-The 12VLDO output also can be stepped down to 3.3V by the controlling of the 12VLDOEN pin.
+The RT8127 is a dual output voltage mode synchronous Buck controller with integrated MOSFET drivers and two LDOs.
+The 12VLDO output also can be stepped down to 3.3V by the controlling of 12VLDOEN pin.

 The controller has a fixed frequency control with 180° phase shift in CCM.
 The fixed frequency can be adjusted from typical 300kHz to 600kHz.